 - A GNCC course may include trails, footpaths, roads, hills, motocross tracks, or any type of terrain which can be negotiated by a motorcycle or ATV.

-- Pre-racecourse inspection is available Friday through Sunday.
-Competitors are permitted to walk or bicycle the course only; Non-throttle pedal assist cycles are permissible for this purpose.
+- The course will be open for inspection commencing on Saturday for XC1/XC2/XC3 Bikes, and Friday through Sunday for all other classes.
+Competitors are permitted to walk or bicycle the course only; e-MTBs or non-throttle pedal-assist cycles are permitted for this purpose.

 - Marking, cutting, tampering with or otherwise changing the course in any manner is strictly prohibited.
 Course modifications may only be made by an official.